RodrigoOkido/ReactTravelWebsite/README.md

 ## Description

 This project was built to demonstrate how you can create a website using React.
 It use class based components, function based components and react states.
-Its using 'faker' package to generate randomic images and bootstrap 4.5.2 for the page design.
+Its using bootstrap 4.5.2 for the page design.
 All informations on the page are generic and the page design is **NOT** supposed to be ideal or professional.
 It must be modified for this purpose.
 This project is under MIT license.
-You can check more about MIT license [here](https://github.com/RodrigoOkido/ReactWebsite/blob/master/LICENSE).
+You can check more about MIT license [here](https://github.com/RodrigoOkido/ReactTravelWebsite/blob/master/LICENSE).

 **Live website:**